What is a Data Breach?GRIDINSOFT TEAM

 Which data is for sale?

-Another sort of information, which is valuable for interested persons, is operating information of some sort.
-When you can see the information about some internal transactions, amount of new devices this company is planning to produce, possible notes about the financial situation inside of the company, it is straightforward to use it for your profit.
-Even if you know nothing about financial analysis, a note like “We need to get a debt restructuring, or our co is about to go bankrupt” will give you a pretty explicit instruction.
+Another sort of information, which is valuable for interested persons, is operating information.
+When you can see the information about some internal transactions, amount of new devices this company is planning to produce, and possible notes about the financial situation inside of the company, it is straightforward to use it for your profit.
+Even if you know nothing about financial analysis, a note like “We need to get a debt restructuring, or our co is about to go bankrupt” will give you explicit instruction.
 At least, you may sell this information to a third party and get a pretty hefty profit.

 How does it happen?

 Common cyberattacks used in data breaches include the following:

 It is pretty easy to detect the possible point of the leak, especially if you devote enough time to controlling your employees and the computer network in the corporation.
 The majority of data breaches happen because of the actions of your employees.
 Even when we talk about the cyberattack - with ransomware or spyware injection, it is pretty easy to understand that those viruses do not appear out of the blue.
 Someone opened a strange email or launched a hack tool of some sort - and this is enough for malware injection.